 Windows 7, for example, has stopped providing updates and patches for its users.
-This means that if any sort of vulnerability is found on your Windows 7 computer, you’re pretty much on your own.
+This means that if any sort of vulnerability is found on your Windows 7 computer, you’re on your own.
 Especially since Microsoft does not recommend updating your Windows 7 computers to Windows 10.
 This forces may users to buy a brand new computer which can be very expensive.
 However, we have a better solution!

-However, if you’re a Windows 7 user and you’re in need of a quick and effective fix for your computer, than the StartMeStick may be what you’re looking for!
+If you’re a Windows 7 user and you need to breathe a new life into your old computer, then the StartMeStick may be what you’re looking for!

 The StartMeStick eliminates the need to replace computers when they slow down or stop receiving security updates.
 It is like brand new every time you use it!
 Learn more here.
 It will allow you to keep your computer, save money, and reduce waste!

 That’s it for our series on Internet Safety.
-To test your knowledge, see if you can pass our ultimate Internet Safety Quiz and receive a bonus discount!
+To test your knowledge, see if you can pass our ultimate Internet Safety Quiz.